weaviate/weaviate-io/developers/weaviate/concepts/data.md

 When Weaviate starts up, it loads data from all of the shards in your deployment.
 This process can take a long time.
 Prior to v1.23, you have to wait until all of the shards are loaded before you can query your data.
 Since every tenant has it's own shard, multi-tenant deployments can have reduced availability after a restart.

-Lazy shard loading allows you to begin querying your data sooner.
-Shards load in the background so you can begin to query your data immediately after a system restart.
-If the shard you want to query is loaded, you can get your results sooner.
-If the shard is not loaded yet, Weaviate returns a response when it is ready.
+Lazy shard loading allows you to start working with your data sooner.
+After a restart, shards load in the background.
+If the shard you want to query is already loaded, you can get your results sooner.
+If the shard is not loaded yet, Weaviate prioritizes loading that shard and returns a response when it is ready.

 To enable lazy shard loading, set `DISABLE_LAZY_LOAD_SHARDS = false` in your system configuration file.